Come to Korea!

 Damyang has been home to bamboo craft for about 300 years and since 2003 promotes the development of “New Bamboo Products” as a means to boost the local economy.
 The “Bamboo Park” in the capital town of the county attracts approx. 1.3 million visitors annually.

-Not only will the 10th World Bamboo Congress take place over 5 days, in Damyang, the city will host the “World Bamboo Fair 2015” for an entire month, from September 17 – October 31, 2015.
+Not only will the 10th World Bamboo Congress take place over 5 days, in Damyang, the city will host the “World Bamboo Fair 2015” for six weeks, from September 17 – October 31, 2015.
 The Opening of the WBC will take place on September 18, with the added significance of celebrating World Bamboo Day!

-We happily announce a few keynote speakers whom will speak to the Congress theme of Bamboo for a Greener Future:
+We happily announce a few keynote speakers who will speak to the Congress theme of Bamboo for a Greener Future:

 - Kathleen Buckingham, Research Associate of the World Resources Institute will present 'Bamboo: The Secret Weapon in Forest and Landscape Restoration'.